Planning to reach out to recruiters – but you’re not sure how to find recruiting firms that seek candidates at your level?

 First of all, get familiar with the site’s Search function (which will make your life easier throughout your job search).

 From any page in LinkedIn, use the top search bar to enter a search string (use quotes, such as “Recruiter CFO” or “Executive recruiter”), hit Enter, and you’ll see a long list of results.
-Select People in the drop-down area at the top.
+Select People in the menu options at the top.

 It goes without saying that you should read the recruiter’s LinkedIn Profile as a first step before starting a conversation.